 Credit cards average around a 17 percent interest rate, meaning they are less-than-ideal for covering high medical costs.
 There are medical credit cards out there that offer short and long term financing plans to cover medical expenses with minimal interest, which is an option for those who can realistically pay off the debt within the specified time period.

-When using a credit card is unavoidable, consider a credit card that offers a long intro period to help you save on interest charges, such as the Wells Fargo Platinum Visa Card.
+When using a credit card is unavoidable, consider a credit card that offers a long intro period to help you save on interest charges, such as the Wells Fargo Platinum card.
 If you end up with bills spread across multiple credit cards, a balance transfer credit card can also help you eliminate debt and save money on interest charges.

 Just keep in mind that for all of these credit options, it’s imperative that you can pay off the debt within the 0% interest offer period.
 Otherwise, you’ll be subject to high interest rates that can cause even more financial stress.